charlie0129/e-ink-display-server/README.md

    Use `control-c` to stop the server.

-5. (Optional) Create a user, some messages and retrieve it.
+5. (Optional) Create a user, add a message and retrieve it.

     ```shell
     # Create a user named Jonny Appleseed with a phone number of 0109234